Echo (Muñoz Ryan novel): First Part

 The harmonica's first messenger after Otto is Friedrich Schmidt.
-Set in October 1935, Friedrich is a German boy afflicted with a birthmark on his face that causes him to look deformed.
-After Friedrich was bullied and beaten up at school for his conducting obsession, he works and is taught at the Hohner Harmonica Factory in the town Trossigen in Baden-Württemberg, Germany, where his father used to work.
+Set in October 1933, Friedrich is a German boy afflicted with a birthmark on his face that people of his town consider a deformity.
+After Friedrich was bullied and beaten up at school for his looks and conducting obsession, he works and is taught at the Hohner Harmonica Factory in the town Trossingen in Baden-Württemberg, Germany, where his father used to work.
 While eating lunch, Friedrich hears music being played and discovers a harmonica with the letter M on it.
 He pockets the instrument and rushes back to the factory.

-Since the harmonica was not a traditional instrument in Germany, he hid it in one of the boxes of harmonicas sent to shops in order to protect himself.
+Friedrich's father is outspoken about his friendship with Jewish people and his belief that Hitler is wrong, but his daughter, Elisabeth, who briefly comes home from nursing school espouses Nazi beliefs and has joined the girls' arm of the Hitler Youth.
+She encourages Friedrich to undergo the sterilization process demanded of people considered to have undesirable genetic conditions.

+Eventually, Friedrich's father is taken in for questioning by stormtroopers of the Third Reich and sent to Dachau concentration camp.
+Friedrich and his uncle Gunter hatch a plan to escape and to attempt to get Friedrich's father out of the camp, but Friedrich is stopped at a train station by police.
+Part one ends with Friedrich being arrested as he conducts a symphony only he can hear.